CALM Command Line Interface (CLI)

 Interacting with CALM Hubβ

 The hub command group is under active development.
-Additional subcommands and features will be released in future versions.
+Functionality may change without notice.

 The hub command group allows you to interact with a running CALM Hub instance directly from the CLI.
-You can use it to manage namespaces and push, pull, and list CALM architecture documents stored in CALM Hub.
+You can use it to manage Namespaces, Architectures, Standards, Patterns, Domains and Controls stored in CALM Hub.

 Connecting to CALM Hubβ